littleosbook/littleosbook/environment_and_booting.md

       |-- kernel.elf
 ~~~

-The ISO image can now be generated with the following command:
+The ISO image can then be generated with the following command:

 ~~~
     genisoimage -R                              \